 In order to earn class participation points with your ResponseCard, YOU must be the one entering responses with it.
 I have a zero tolerance policy for ANYONE who hands their ResponseCard to a classmate and tells that classmate to use it in class for them.
-You will earn ZERO class participation points for days when your ResponseCard was present but you were not.
-I reserve the right to introduce alternate forms of attendance taking to enforce this.
-If I catch you with more than one ResponseCard because you have someone else's to respond with, you will earn ZERO class participation points for that day.
+If I catch ANYONE using multiple ResponseCards in a class, this will be construed as cheating, and ALL involved parties will lose ALL class participation points for the semester.
+I reserve the right to introduce alternate forms of attendance taking to enforce this policy.

 As with any technology, problems with the ResponseCard system can pop up unexpectedly.
-For this reason and in the event that other unforeseen circumstances arise-I reserve the right to change details about how class participation credit is awarded on a particular day as circumstances warrant it.
+Thus, in the event that unforeseen circumstances arise, I reserve the right to change details about how class participation credit is awarded on a particular day as circumstances warrant it.
 You will be notified of any such changes both in class and on D2L.
 I also reserve the right to increase the number of dropped days of class participation due to unforeseen circumstances.

 Homework: All homework will be posted and submitted online through the "homework" section of this course's D2L webpage.
-There will be eight (8) homeworks assigned over the course of this semester.
+There will be nine homeworks assigned over the course of this semester.
 YOU ARE RESPONSIBLE FOR CHECKING D2L AND KEEPING UP WITH HOMEWORKS; this means checking to see that an assignment has been posted, knowing when it is due, and ensuring that it is completed before the deadline.
 To help you with this, I have included a column in the class schedule at the end of this syllabus that tells you WEEK BY WEEK what homeworks will be posted, when they will be posted (date/time), and when they will be due (date/time).
 If the course schedule is adjusted from what appears at the end of this document, it will be posted to D2L and there will be an announcement made in class.
 Life can get very busy during a semester, so it can be hard to remember to log in to do homeworks even when you know when they are being posted.
 Thus, you may wish to set up pre-timed reminders to check in on our course's D2L site.
 I will not always remind you in class about homeworks!
 It is YOUR RESPONSIBILITY to remember to do them.
 You may re-do a homework as often as you like before it is due; I will keep only your highest score for my gradebook.
 But regardless of how many times you attempt one, homeworks are due on the due date and time indicated on the class schedule and D2L.
 No late homeworks will be accepted, no exceptions.
 This is because homework solutions will be posted shortly after the homework's due time.
 At the end of the semester, I will drop your lowest homework grade.
 This way, it's not a big deal if you miss one assignment.
 But if not doing homework becomes a habit, your grade will suffer quite a bit come the end of the semester.

-If you have a question or a computer problem, you must notify me at least 48 hours before the homework due date.
+If you have a question or a computer problem, you must notify me at least 24 hours before the homework due date.
 Plan on your internet access and/or computer failing at the worst possible time, so have a go at the homework at some point before the day it is due.
 Report any problems with D2L ASAP by calling 1-877-325-7778 or visiting the ACC help desk in Anderson 20 (610-436-3350).